When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 Unlike conventional cotton production (AKA the “world’s dirtiest crop”), organic cotton is grown without pesticides and synthetic fertilizers and processed with no chemicals—overall using 62% less energy and 88% less water.

-There are several certifications used with sustainable and ethical cotton to tell us that the cotton was A) grown without any chemicals or machine harvesting; and B) processed without any chemicals leaving the final garment chemical-free.
+There are several certifications available to tell us that the cotton was A) grown without any chemicals or machine harvesting; and B) processed without any chemicals leaving the final garment chemical-free.

 Organic cotton that’s approved by the Global Organic Textile Standard (GOTS-certified for short) is most common.

-Other pertinent certifications like fair trade ensure fair pay and safe conditions for farmers (though not being exposed to chemicals in the field is already a huge component in that regard).
+Other pertinent certifications (but not directly certifying organic status) like fair trade ensure fair pay and safe conditions for farmers (though not being exposed to chemicals in the field is already a huge component in that regard).

-You’ll find this sustainable fabric in textiles of all kinds, from clothing like organic cotton pajamas to homewares like organic comforters.
+You’ll find this fabric in textiles of all kinds, from clothing like pajamas to homewares like comforters.

 Recycled cotton is produced using either post-industrial or post-consumer waste.

-This means that your favorite sustainable underwear or sustainable blue jeans could be made from industry fabric scrap or other recycled cotton garments.
+This means that your favorite underwear or jeans could be made from industry fabric scrap or other recycled cotton garments.

 This not only means no demand for cotton farming, but also means textile waste is diverted from landfills.

-However, certifications and regulation is difficult because it’s hard to know where the recycled cotton comes from.
+However, there are a few downsides.
+Certification is difficult because it’s hard to know where the recycled cotton comes from.
+It can also be tricky to know the extent to which the fabric contains toxic residues.

 It also becomes difficult to know whether recycled cotton is pure cotton (and could thus be composted) because a garment can be recycled into recycled cotton even if it bears 4% or less synthetic fibers.